United States

 To get the best views and experience, try to visit Thunder Hole 1-2 hours before high tide.
 You can get up close to the inlet and even feel the spray of the water.
 Don’t forget your camera!

-If you’re lucky enough to secure a campsite along the water, you might find it hard to leave your idyllic spot.
-You can spend the day cooking delicious food, playing cards, sipping on some beer, listening to music, reading a book, or just lounging in a hammock.
-The campground offers plenty of space for you to have some alone time and relax.
+If you’re lucky enough to have a campsite—or rental—right on the water, you might find it hard to leave your little slice of paradise.
+Spend your days cooking delicious meals, playing cards, sipping a cold drink, listening to music, reading, or just lounging in a hammock.
+There’s plenty of space to find your own quiet corner and truly relax, no matter where you’re staying.

 Hanging out in a hammock at our campsite at Mount Desert Campground in Acadia National Park.